StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * **Role ARN** - the ARN of the IAM Role created by the cloudFormation stack.
 For example, `arn:aws:iam::<account id>:role/StackStateAwsIntegrationRole` where `<account id>` is the 12-digit AWS account ID that is being monitored.
 * **External ID** - a shared secret that StackState will present when assuming a role.
 Use the same value across all AWS accounts.
 For example, `uniquesecret!1`
-* **AWS Access Key ID** - The Access Key ID of the IAM user used to collect CloudWatch metrics.
+* **AWS Access Key ID** - The Access Key ID of the IAM user used by StackState to collect CloudWatch metrics.
+This is the same as the IAM user used by the Agent to monitor AWS.
+If StackState is running within AWS, it is also possible to authenticate with an IAM role, see below for details.
-* **AWS Secret Access Key** - The Secret Access Key of the IAM user used to collect CloudWatch metrics.
+* **AWS Secret Access Key** - The Secret Access Key of the IAM user used by StackState to collect CloudWatch metrics.
+This is the same as the IAM user used by the Agent to monitor AWS.
+If StackState is running within AWS, it is also possible to authenticate with an IAM role, see below for details.

 {% hint style="success" "self-hosted info" %}